Frequently Asked Questions

 What is Bus Rapid Transit (BRT)?

-Madison's proposed BRT is also expected to feature real-time schedule information, quiet zero-emission electric buses, as well as onboard Wi-Fi and comfortable vehicle seating.
+Madison's proposed BRT will also feature real-time schedule information, quiet zero-emission electric buses, and comfortable vehicle seating.

 Why do we need BRT?

 Metro Transit currently offers leading ridership nationally, providing 13 million rides each year on 62 routes with 218 buses.
 However, by the year 2050, Madison anticipates 85,000 new jobs, 100,000 new residents, and nearly 800,000 new road trips to work, school, and recreation.

 Adding BRT into the Metro Transit system will help alleviate passenger overcrowding on the buses, improve travel times throughout the City and simplify the system—to make taking the bus easier and better—helping to prepare for the expected increase in public transit demand over time.

 Will BRT allow me to connect with buses traveling beyond the East-West corridor?

 Yes.
 The Metro Network Design Plan that is currently underway will ensure that new Metro routes will connect seamlessly with BRT, improving system coverage, speed, and reliability.